sinequa/sba-angular/docs/gettingstarted/server-setup.md

 ## Web Services

-The **Web Services** configurations allow you to configure the behaviour of certain endpoints of the REST API.
+The **Web Services** configurations allow you to configure the behaviour of certain endpoints of the REST API, which allows:
-Other (more complex) endpoints are configured on the server, which allows:

 - To minimize the size and complexity of the requests sent to the server
 - To prevent exposing sensitive or internal parameters and settings to the client side, which could be used maliciously or impact negatively the overall performance of Sinequa ES.